 This means that Amazon music may not be friendly to those trying to stream with a limited data plan.
 However, it’s important to remember that these are estimates that have been taken by a third-party, as there has been no official information provided by Amazon in terms of what you can expect.

-How fast does the music load?
+How fast does music load?

 Basically, the higher quality you stream at, the more data you will consume.
 But, with the ability to change your audio quality settings, you can always adjust according to your internet connection.

-How does Amazon Music HD sound?
+How does HD/Ultra HD quality sound?

-Amazon Music Ultra HD can go up to 24-bit/192kHz playback resolution on your audio device — which isn’t something a lot of desktops or mobile devices can support.
+Amazon Music’s Ultra HD can go up to 24-bit/192kHz playback resolution on your audio device — which isn’t something a lot of desktops or mobile devices can support.
 Anyone that wants to listen to this but doesn’t have the device for it needs to invest in an additional DAC.
 Their headphones also need to be able to support dynamic range of up to 40Khz+.

 If you do, however, have the necessary equipment, you’ll enjoy an impressive detail on the available hi-res tracks.
 Depending on the overall mix of the song, the bass will usually sound punchy yet not boomy in a way that it muds up the other frequencies.
-The vocals are also very clear and lifelike, as if the singer’s right in front of you.
+The vocals are also very clear and lifelike; as if the singer’s right in front of you.

 The best way to describe it is that it’s as if you can feel every texture of every frequency, and isolate every element.